engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

 * When naming variables, choose **descriptive** variable names that describe the data being stored.
 * We say a value is **hardcoded** into a program when it appears in an expression as a literal (i.e. without using a variable).
 * You can update the value of a variable based on its previous value using an **update assignment** (or **update expression**).
 * A **function** is an abstraction over a chunk of computation.
 There are built-in functions and functions that you write yourself.
+We call data going into a function **parameters**, and data coming out of a function **return variables**.
+We can use a function by **calling** it, passing it some parameters, and storing its return variables.
 * MATLAB is really good at working with vectors and matrices and processing data.
-The next chapter will introduce vectors and matrices in MATLAB.

 You can double check that you have completed everything on the "Assignments" page.
 Click the icon that looks like a person, go to "Assignments", select the chapter, and make sure to scroll all the way to the bottom and click the "Score Me" button.